Packaging Machines for the Printing Industry

 Traceability: Case Coder

 When an outer cardboard box is used for packing / shipping the printed items, a simple drop on demand Case Coder makes traceability easy.
 Depending on the quality and size of coding required, a Microjet dot matrix, a high resolution small character HP Cartridge based system, or high resolution large character IJ3000 system could be used.
-A Case Coder will; time stamp, print a batch and / or shift code, a box count or other variable data.
-This is all printed directly on the cardboard outer box as it is conveyed to the dispatch area.
+A Case Coder will; time stamp, and print a batch and / or shift code, a box count or other variable data.
+This is all printed directly onto the cardboard outer box as it is conveyed to the dispatch area.
 This gives complete visibility between production and dispatch.
 A Case Coder eliminates the need for labels.

 When cardboard boxes are used for shipping printed matter, whether leaflets, magazines or books, a Case Sealer speeds up the dispatch process.
-A Case Sealer helps provided added security for products in transit.
+A Case Sealer helps provide added security for products in transit.
 For example, using an LD7 case sealer improves productivity by over 20%.
 A SP304 Pack Station improves productivity by nearly 30%.
 Using standard tape to seal a box provides ample evidence of any tampering or interference in transit.
-For particularly rough handling in transit, 75mm (3 inch) tape width can be used, or specialised re-enforced tape.
+For particularly rough handling in transit, 75mm (3 inch) tape width can be used, or specialised reinforced tape.

 Security in Transit: Pallet Wrapping

 Because a good quality Pallet Wrapper will have versatility built into its control and operation, such as automatic height detectors and variable carriage and turntable speeds, products do not necessarily have to be packed into cardboard boxes before being wrapped.
-For example wrapping bundles of newspaper not stacked in neat rows of cardboard boxes would not present problems to a Pallet Master Pallet Wrapping Machine.
+For example, wrapping bundles of newspaper not stacked in neat rows of cardboard boxes would not present problems to a Pallet Master Pallet Wrapping Machine.